1. Introduction

 • Purchase (only in exceptional cases)

-8.7 We clarify ownership and provenance of collections before we acquire them and we prioritise collections at risk from damage or destruction.
+8.7 We clarify ownership and provenance of collections before we acquire them and we prioritize collections at risk from damage or destruction.
 We may seek financial contributions from owners of deposits towards the costs of preserving their archives.
-See our Conditions of Deposit document.
+See our

 8.8 Cataloguing is a core activity for CA to ensure the widest possible access to information about our collections.
 Priorities for cataloguing new accessions and existing uncatalogued holdings are determined in line with identified priorities and available resources.
 CA will explore opportunities to access new funding, including external funding streams, to support cataloguing work as appropriate and help alleviate constraints in the area of cataloguing backlogs.